mohammed-adl/mohammed-adl/README.md

 ### 📌 What I'm working on

-I build complete web applications - designing databases, architecting APIs, implementing real-time features, and creating responsive user interfaces.
-My projects include authentication systems, caching layers, WebSocket integrations, and production deployments.
+I build complete web applications—designing databases, architecting APIs, implementing real-time features, and creating responsive user interfaces.
+Recent projects include a stock trading simulator with live price tracking and a social platform with real-time messaging and notifications—both featuring custom authentication systems and algorithmic data processing, deployed in production.

 ### 📫 How to reach me